Sanchochx/coffee_bros/DISTRIBUTION_GUIDE.md

 ### PyInstaller Options Explained

-- `--name SanchoBros`: Name of the executable
+- `--name CoffeeBros`: Name of the executable
 - `--onefile`: Bundle everything into a single executable
 - `--windowed`: Hide the console window (use `--console` for debugging)
 - `--clean`: Clean PyInstaller cache before building